FrancoisPorcher/Isaac-GR00T/README.md

 └── full_eval_2_nodes/     # 2-node (16 GPU) evaluation outputs + videos
 ```

-**Why?** Home (`/storage/home`) is backed by shared NFS and currently holds 785G.
-The checkpoint partition has more capacity and is designed for large transient artifacts.

 **Evaluation example** — point `--video_dir` and `--model_path` to checkpoint storage: